ReviversMC/the-mod-index-api/README.md

 [![Release](https://jitpack.io/v/reviversmc/the-mod-index-api.svg?label=Release)](https://jitpack.io/#reviversmc/the-mod-index-api)

 It will be officially maintained by ReviversMC.
-We follow the versioning scheme of `indexMajor+apiSemVer`.
 The api is written in Kotlin, and is best used with Kotlin.
 Regardless, it should still remain functional on Java.

 Get it on Jitpack!